ppone/docs/getting-started/intro.md

 ## Invoiced Dashboard

 The dashboard is where you can access all of your customer and billing data.
-Because Invoiced is web based,  the only system requirement is a modern web browser.
+Because Invoiced is web-based, the only system requirement is a web browser.
 As a bonus the dashboard is responsive!
 Which means it can be used on any device, including: desktops, tablets, and smartphones.
 This means you can run your business from anywhere (with Internet access).

 [![Invoiced Dashboard](/docs/img/invoiced-devices.png)](/docs/img/invoiced-devices.png)

+### System Requirements

+In order to use Invoiced you must use one of the following web browsers:
+* Google Chrome: latest two versions
+* Mozilla Firefox: latest two versions
+* Apple Safari: latest two versions
+* Microsoft Edge: latest two versions
+* Internet Explorer 11

+Your browser must be configured with:
+* Javascript enabled
+* Cookies enabled
+* Local storage enabled
+* TLS v1.2 or above